TLCFEM/suanPan-manual/docs/Example/Solid/wave-propagation.md

 high-frequency noise.
 This explains why it is mainly used for structural dynamics in which the low-frequency response is of interest.

 The chosen time step size is 0.01 s for all three cases.
+The following radii are used:

 - Bathe Implicit: 0.9
 - GSSSS Optimal: 0.8